aarifhusaincom/aarifhusaincom/README.md

 # Assalamualaikum, Its me Aarif Husain👋,

-- 🔭 I’m currently working on backend API development.
+- 🔭 I’m currently working on App development using Flutter.
-- 🌱 I’m currently learning Mongo DB, Express Js, React JS and Node JS
+- 🌱 I’m currently learning Firebase, BloC, Mongo DB, Express Js, and Node JS.

 ### 🔗 Connect with me on